 - on unroasted coffee, from 9.6 to 7%, subject to the existence and proper operation of the international agreement on coffee;

-- on cocca beans from 5.4 to 4%; - on palm oil from 9 to 6%.
+- on coccoa beans from 5.4 to 4%;

+-- on palm oil from 9 to 6%.

-(2) However, the Community decided to make no change in the CCT for tung oil and to effect a less appreciable suspension of the CCT for cinnamon.
+(&lt;sup>a) However, the Community decided to make no change in the CCT for tung oil and to effect a less appreciable suspension of the CCT for cinnain the explanatory statement attached to Yaoundé II, as outlined before the German and Dutch Parliaments.